chillum/chillum.github.io/src/cv.md

   * VPN
   * Samba domains
   * IP telephony
-* Set-up, administration and user-support of Windows workstations
+* Set-up, administration and tech support of Windows workstations
 * Developed a backup system for the company
 * Web design and development